Ankursehrawat15/News-Deck/README.md

   <img src="https://github.com/Ankursehrawat15/News-Deck/blob/master/Documentation/icons8-shortcuts-192.png" width="136" alt="icon">
 </h1>

-  This app uses NewsAPI to get various sources and each source can provide major headlines.
+  *This app uses NewsAPI to get various sources and each source can provide major headlines.
   It uses Retrofit 2 to fetch news sources and news headlines from the API and displays in a RecyclerView.
   Using Framents for creating different catogries and fetching the API with category filter.
-  Also this app allows to search articles on the whatever Keyword they want
+  Also this app allows to search articles on the whatever Keyword they want*

  - - - -
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
 ## ScreenShots
  - - - -